Alfresco/docs-alfresco/content-accelerator/latest/develop/extension-content-accelerator.md

 If, however, the `tsg:renditioned` aspect is not desired, or the model already exists and cannot be updated, it is possible to turn on view time renditioning in the [Document Viewer]({% link content-accelerator/latest/configure/admin-guide.md %}#document-viewer) config in the Stage.

-Steps to accomplish this in your Custom AMP:
+Complete the following steps to accomplish this in your Custom AMP:

 1. Create a bean to extend `dictionaryModelBootstrap` that points to the xml file for your custom model.